Due to last night's incidents at London Bridge and Borough Market, Dodgems of your Mind will be closed today (Sunday 4 June).

 Step into a 1960s converted Supercar fitted with sensors, sound systems and lights, creating a feast for the senses.
 After your mood is categorised on the Plutchik wheel of emotions, you will be matched to a car – each of which is designed to interact with you in a different way.
 With all cars full, you are unleashed on the strange and lurid landscape.

-Drawing upon the colours that characterise the wheel of emotions, Bompas & Parr have created the Plutchik Café specially for this MERGE headline, serving Bompas & Parr’s Saussure Gin that changes colour from dark blue to light pink as polarised tonic is added
+Drawing upon the colours that characterise the wheel of emotions, Bompas & Parr have created the Plutchik Café specially for this MERGE headline, serving artisan crisps sandwiches and the world's first colour changing polarising kaleidoscopic gin and tonic and colas.

 About the artists:

-Artists delivering this project include Marcus Lyall, the British artist behind award-winning stage visuals for the Chemical Brothers and Metallica, former KLF member and cultural provocateur Jimmy Cauty, Sam Bompas, co-founder of Bompas & Parr - industry leaders in flavour-based experience design, Tony Pletts, director of a London based company specialising in art direction and construction for the film industry, Ed Baxter who manages the world’s first radio art station ResonanceFM, Dave Cranmer, creator of electro-mechanical machines and sculptures, Luke Morgan, co-founder of Supergrouplondon, and Bankside artist and designer Tim Sheward.
+Directing this project is Marcus Lyall, the British artist behind award-winning stage visuals for the Chemical Brothers and Metallica.
+Other artists involved in delivery includeformer KLF member and cultural provocateur Jimmy Cauty, Sam Bompas, co-founder of Bompas & Parr - industry leaders in flavour-based experience design, Tony Pletts, director of a London based company specialising in art direction and construction for the film industry, Ed Baxter who manages the world’s first radio art station ResonanceFM, Dave Cranmer, creator of electro-mechanical machines and sculptures, Luke Morgan, co-founder of Supergrouplondon, and Bankside artist and designer Tim Sheward.